2BytesGoat/wmelonet-melgan_style_transfer/README.md

 Q2: Why use 1D filters and not 2D? \
 A2: Because collumns in a spectogram have more meaning than square-crops.

-Q3: Why didn't you use the generator to make music? \
-A3: Because I wanted to finish the project in one week, but you can give it a try.\
-*P.S.
-If you do try, ping me...
-I'm curious and would like to help if II have time.*
+Q3: What results did you have when using texture transfer on sound? \
+A3: Content and style were merged, as if I was listening to both songs in the same time.

 # ToDos